Luis García Guijarro

 Luis García Guijarro (1883–1974) was a Spanish politician and civil servant.
 Initially he was active within Carlism, then he joined the breakaway Mellistas, settled well in the Primo de Rivera regime, emerged as a key Derecha Regional Valenciana leader within CEDA, and eventually merged within the Francoist structures.
 He was elected to the Cortes in 1916, 1918, 1919, 1920, 1923, 1933 and 1936, though his 1920 ticket has been annulled.
 His career of civil servant climaxed with the short-lived 1931 nomination to director general of the Customs Office.
-Between 1916 and 1951 during short strings he served as either consul or commercial attaché in Hamburg, Damascus, Newcastle, Managua, Boston, again Damascus and Washington; in 1935-1936 he was the Spanish minister plenipotentiary to Czechoslovakia.
+Between 1916 and 1951 during short strings he served as either consul or commercial attaché in Hamburg, Damascus, Newcastle, Managua, Boston, again Damascus and Washington; in 1935–1936 he was the Spanish minister plenipotentiary to Czechoslovakia.
 He held also numerous minor jobs in central administration and abroad.
 Throughout most of his career García Guijarro was an active lobbyist on part of the Valencian orange industry.

 Family and youth

 There is nothing known about distant ancestors of Luis García Guijarro; none of the sources consulted provides any information which branch of the Levantine Garcías he descended from.
-The only forbearer identified was his father, Luis García Andreu (1847-1910).
+The only forebear identified was his father, Luis García Andreu (1847-1910).
 In 1877 he was appointed registrador de la propiedad, an official close to the real estate notary; at the time he was posted to the town of Pego, in the province of Alicante.
-Either in 1878 or a year later he married Josefa Guijarro Mendoza (1857-1926); almost nothing is known about her except that she was very pious.
+Either in 1878 or a year later he married Josefa Guijarro Mendoza (1857–1926); almost nothing is known about her except that she was very pious.
 Some contemporary press and present-day sources alike claim that Luis descended from the family of Aparisi Guijarro or even that he was a nephew of the great Traditionalist thinker, Antonio Aparisi Guijarro; however, no details are provided and along the matriline his grandfather was an unrelated Fernando Guijarro Estupiñan.

 Luis García Andreu and Josefa Guijarro Mendoza settled in Pego.
 He kept ascending along the professional path; though he performed the same role of property registrar until death, Luis García kept moving to larger and more prestigious locations.
 In 1886 he was nominated registrador de la propiedad in Yecla, a city in the neighboring province of Murcia, where he served during the following 9 or 10 years; at the time he acted also as the Yecla representative of Unión de Propietarios Vinícolas de España and a “propietario” himself.
 Either in 1895 or 1896 the family moved to the coastal city of Gandia (Valencia province), where Luis kept serving as the registrar.
 He became a well known local personality; apart from official role he was also in executive of the Gandian Casa de Ahorros and remained an active correspondent of numerous Catholic newspapers and periodicals; none of his articles has been identified and it seems he published under a pen-name.
 The couple had 7 children, Luis born as the second one and the oldest son.